nasserkessas/hamming-codes/README.md

 #### Options

  + `-i "FILENAME"` [OPTIONAL] - Input filename.
 Reads plaintext from FILENAME.
 Defaults to `in.txt`.
- + `-t "FILENAME"` [OPTIONAL] - Input text.
-Plaintext is read from commandline input.
+ + `-t "TEXT"`     [OPTIONAL] - Input text.
+Plaintext is read from TEXT.
 File input is default.
  + `-o "FILENAME"` [OPTIONAL] - Output filename.
 Outputs hamming code to FILENAME.
 Defaults to `out.hm`.

 For example: